Celestial Regge theory: Celestial Regge theory

 As anticipated in the previous section, we leave the regularization implicit in the following, with the understanding that the contour is always taken around the discontinuity and the poles and discontinuity coming from the amplitudes lie in the complementary region.

-We now apply \eqref{eq correlator t as contour integral} to translate the Froissart–Gribov expansions \eqref{eq Partial wave expansion s-channel} and \eqref{eq Partial wave expansion t-channel} onto the celestial sphere.
+We can now apply the contour trick discussed to translate the Froissart-Gribov expansions \eqref{eq Partial wave expansion s-channel} and \eqref{eq Partial wave expansion t-channel} onto the celestial sphere.
 Notice that, since the partial waves depend only on $z$, the Mellin transform acts solely on the partial amplitudes $a_J$, and we can therefore apply the contour trick directly to them.

 An important caveat, however, is that for this procedure to be well defined one must exchange the sum over spins arising from the partial wave expansion with the contour integral.
 As discussed in section \ref{sec: Regge limit}, this step is highly non-trivial.
-In particular, the $s$-channel Froissart–Gribov expansion generally converges for $z_s$ in the Lehmann–Martin ellipse, see \cite{Collins:1977jy} for further details.
+In particular, the $s$-channel Froissart-Gribov expansion generally converges for $z_s$ in the Lehmann-Martin ellipse, see \cite{Collins:1977jy} for further details.
 By contrast, for the $t$-channel expansion one must rely on different techniques, such as the Sommerfeld-Watson transform.
 This analysis will naturally lead us to the celestial Regge limit discussed in the next section.